Millwright: Areas of specialty

-Millwrights by nature of their profession have to be extremely well versed in many aspects of construction/demobilization.
-They may install a conveyor system at an airport one week and the following week work at an industrial wastewater treatment plant.

 Power industry

 Millwrights in the power generation industry can assemble, set, align and balance turbines or rotors, as well as install pumps, valves, cranes, fans, and travelling screens.
 Millwrights also perform critical lifts involving major components to be flown level at up to and within .005 inch (5 thousandths of an inch).
 Because of their training and expertise, Millwrights are generally chosen to work on tasks associated with flying and setting heavy machinery.

 Training and education

 Millwrights are also in demand as teachers for vocational programs, both at the high school level and in post-secondary institutions.
 Many high schools feature fabrication courses that include metal work, where the experience of a qualified millwright is valuable.
 Often, these millwrights are paid a premium based on their years of field experience.

 Training

-Millwrights must have a good understanding of fluid mechanics (hydraulics and pneumatics), and all of the components involved in these processes, such as valves, cylinders, pumps and compressors.
+Millwrights are required to possess a solid understanding of fluid mechanics (hydraulics and pneumatics), and all components that are involved in these processes: valves, cylinders, pumps and compressors.

 They are also trained to work with a wide array of precision tools, such as calipers, micrometers, dial indicators, levels, gauge blocks, and optical and laser alignment tooling.

 Most millwrights are educated through apprenticeship programs where they receive a combination of classroom education along with a good deal of on-the-job training.
 For example, in Alberta, the term of apprenticeship for a millwright is four years (four 12-month periods) including a minimum of 1560 hours of on-the-job training and eight weeks of technical training each year.

 Apprentices are usually paid a percentage of the average millwright's wage, and this percentage increases with experience.

 A typical training course, to qualify as a millwright, may include, among others, the following: